 Injured employees have the right to contest the denial of workers’ compensation benefits.
 Upon receiving notice of a denied claim, injured workers can file a petition with the Division of Administrative Hearings (DOAH).
 The DOAH will then assign the case to a judge who will schedule a hearing within 40 days.

 At the hearing, the worker can present evidence showing why they are entitled to benefits.
 This evidence often includes the details of the workplace accident—where, when, and how an accident happened— and a detailed account of the employee’s subsequent medical treatment.
-An attorney may utilize medical records to clarify the extent of their client’s injuries to the judge, as well as a physician’s opinion on the employee’s ability to work and how the claimant’s work injury was directly related to their job.
+An attorney may utilize medical records to clarify the extent of their client’s injuries to the judge, as well as a physician’s opinion on the employee’s ability to work and how the claimant’s work injury was directly related to his or her job.
 In some instances, medical experts may be called upon to attest to an employee’s ability to return to work and perform their job responsibilities going forward.

 The hearing conversely serves as an opportunity for insurance companies and employers to rebut evidence and attempt to prove a worker is not entitled to benefits.
 After all evidence is presented and testimony is heard, a judge will typically make a decision within 30 days.
 Appealing a second denied claim can be pursued through the Florida First District Court of Appeals.

 Alternative solutions may be available through mediation to settle workers’ compensation disputes.
-A mediator may be allowed to assist in obtaining a more creative and mutually-acceptable resolution involving modified job assignments or monetary arrangements.
+A mediator may be allowed to assist in obtaining a more creative and mutually acceptable resolution involving modified job assignments or monetary arrangements.
 It is advisable for an injured worker to retain an attorney even when negotiating an alternative solution, as insurance companies generally will have legal representation present at a meditation hearing.

 Workers’ compensation benefits may be available to many types of workers, including those employed by theme parks, one of Orlando’s largest industries.
-While there have been many reports of theme park employees becoming severely injured, even killed on the job, workers’ comp claims may not be a priority for large corporations.
+While there have been many reports of theme park employees becoming severely injured, even killed on the job, workers’ compensation claims may not be a priority for large corporations.
 In some instances, risk-management and safety education programs in place by amusement park management benefit customers more than employees facing less-than-ideal working environments.
 Many amusement parks, despite citations from the Federal Occupation Safety and Health Administration (OSHA), may fail to upgrade safety conditions for their workers, resulting in potentially catastrophic job injuries.

 Our attorneys handle on-the-job injury claims involving, but not limited to, the following:

 Misconceptions of workers’ compensation benefits claims can sometimes deter workers from seeking compensation.
-Using information provided by The Florida Department of Financial Services, the following are some of the most common questions regarding workers’ comp.
+Using information provided by The Florida Department of Financial Services, the following are some of the most common questions regarding workers’ compensation.

 What is a work-related injury?